The primary objective of an investment bank serves to underwrite new securities issued by its clients.

 On top of that, it also requires dedication and being the best at what you do because the number of posts is inversely proportional to the number of applicants.

 However, it’s one of the most rewarding jobs out there, not only in the finance sector but on the whole as well.
-It’s extremely well paid and will bring you a lot of satisfaction.
-To help you, here is your definitive guide to getting into investment banking.
+It’s extremely well-paid and IS satisfying.

-When applying for a job with an investment bank, it’s good to know right off the bat what departments there are.
-Your job tasks, working hours and salary will all differ depending on the department you are in.
-Here are they are.
+When applying for an investment banking job, it’s good to know right off the bat what departments there are.

 - Investment research